Signed Call Flutter SDK

 The following are the validation rules for cuid:

-• Must range between 5 and 50 characters.
+• Must range between 5 and 50 characters, starting from Signed Call Flutter SDK v0.0.4; otherwise, it should be less than 15 characters.

 • Must start with either alphabet or number.